plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 ...
 ```

-Also notice that the `USER_AUTHENTICATION_EXTRA_SECURITY` cookie begins with a familiar signature: `rO0`; this means that the cookie is deserialized and that there may be a deserialization vulnerability.
+Also notice that the `USER_AUTHENTICATION_EXTRA_SECURITY` cookie begins with a familiar signature: `rO0`; this means that the cookie is serialized and that there may be a deserialization vulnerability.

 ## Steps to Compromise